20 Works of Art You Must See (and Where to Find Them)

 6. “Mona Lisa,” Leonardo da Vinci (1503-1519)

-Perhaps the world's most well-known (and hotly debated) work of art, the “Mona Lisa” is the masterpiece of Leonardo da Vinci.
+Perhaps the world's most well-known (and hotly debated) work of art, the “Mona Lisa” is Leonardo da Vinci's masterpiece.
 Painted sometime between 1503 and 1519, when da Vinci was living in Florence, it is famous for being so alluringly enigmatic.

 In any case, this is one of the most visited, written about, sung about and talked about artworks of all time.